 Located in Piazza di Santa Cecilia, the Basilica was built on the site of the house of the Roman martyr and her husband Valeriano.

 St. Cecilia was found guilty of trying to convert to Christianity her husband and her brother.
 She was martyred in 230 AD in what today are the undergrounds of the church.
 Cecilia was kept for three days in the “calidarium” area to make her suffocate with the hot steam.
-Since after three days she was still alive, emperor Marcus Aurelius ordered her beheading.
+Since after three days she was still alive, she was beheaded.

 What to see in Santa Cecilia in Trastevere Basilica